-The Invest program (formerly ICP) provides industry with a fast, flexible, and cost-effective way to work with Cornell faculty members and benefit from their expertise in materials science to solve pressing technical issues related to materials.
+The INVEST program provides industry with a fast, flexible, and cost-effective way to work with Cornell faculty members and benefit from their expertise in materials science to solve pressing technical issues related to materials.

-Invest provides 10% of matching funds to companies from out of State (not to exceed $7,500 per project).
+INVEST provides 10% in matching funds to companies from outside New York State (not to exceed $7,500 per project).

-The goal of Invest-NY is to provide a fast and flexible way for NYS businesses to conduct R&D project with a Cornell faculty member, or to pursue the development of a system/technology/prototype beyond proof-of-concept, leading to scale-up and manufacturing.
-It could complement the JumpStart program and fill the gap between JumpStart and the Jeff Lawrence Manufacturing Innovation Fund, SBIR and other sources of funding.
+The INVEST-NY program provides a fast and flexible way for NYS businesses to engage in a research program with a Cornell faculty expert, or to pursue development of a system/technology/prototype beyond proof-of-concept, leading to scale-up and manufacturing.
+INVEST-NY can complement the CCMR JumpStart program by filling the gap between funding programs like the Jeff Lawrence Manufacturing Innovation Fund, or the SBIR program.

-1- Invest is a flexible rolling process.
-Calls for projects will be posted in February, May, August and November but companies can submit a request and a project description at any time.
+1- INVEST is a flexible rolling process.
+Companies can submit a request form with a project description at any time.

-Faculty members have been grouped under seven research/technology areas; however, other fields and types of expertise are also represented at Cornell.
-The CCMR will identify the appropriate Cornell expert as a function of the company’s project.
+2- Completing the INVEST request form with a project description will help us identify the most appropriate Cornell expert.
+A list of Faculty members grouped by research/technology is provided only as a guide, many other fields and types of experts are available at Cornell.
+The CCMR will work to identify the most appropriate Cornell expert as a function of your company’s needs.

-3- Answer the question relative to a Non-Disclosure Agreement (NDA) if you wish to exchange certain proprietary information relating to your respective know-how, products and businesses for the purpose of evaluating a project and a possible collaboration.
+3- A Non-Disclosure Agreement (NDA) is available if you wish to exchange certain proprietary information relating to your respective know-how, products and businesses for the purpose of evaluating a project and a possible collaboration.

-4- Once the company and the Cornell expert finalize the scope of work, the duration and the budget, the CCMR will provide 5% of matching funds to help the company fund the project.
+4- Once the scope of work, project duration and budget are finalized, the CCMR will provide matching funds to support the project.

 The CCMR will write press releases, success stories and articles with the collaboration of the industrial partners to showcase the CCMR program and the partner company.